kerberos-io/agent/README.md

 #### 3. What is the difference with Kerberos Enterprise?

 We started the developments of Kerberos Enterprise a year ago (January, 2020), our focus here was scalability, and fast development and easy deployment.
 We noticed that with technologies such as Golang and React, we can still provide a highly performant video surveillance system.

-Kerberos Agent uses the same technology stack, and some code pieces, of Kerberos Enterprise which we have already build.
-We have a very clear now, of how a well developed and documented video surveillance system needs to look like.

-#### 4. When are we going to be able to install the first version?

-We plan to ship the first version by the end of Q1, afterwards we will add more and more features as usual.
+Kerberos Agent is the one and only agent for both an Open Source and Enterprise deployment.

-#### 5. Change in License
+#### 4. Change in License

 Kerberos Agent (v3) is now available under the MIT license.